Instance-JS/Instance/docs/ADR.md

 ## Notes

-These discoveries emerged through iterative debugging [in one day], not upfront design:
+These discoveries emerged through rapid iterative debugging, not upfront design:
 1. The `super()` return override was confirmed by reading the ECMAScript specification
 2. The lexical `super` binding was discovered when `super` calls mysteriously kept working after prototype flattening
 3. The reverse traversal pattern was validated through trial and error—trying the "opposite of intuitive" approach